michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 Let's brainstorm.
 What are my options?

 1. Use two diodes and an analog comparator (see above) to externally digitize the piezo's output.
 Feed that into PB1, PB3 or PB4.
-   Use SDA and SCL (alias PB0 and PB2) for I&sup2;C communications, taking advantage of the USI hardware, which talks through these ports.
+   Use SDA and SCL (alias PB0 and PB2) for I&sup2;C communications, taking advantage of the USI hardware, which talks through these pins.

     * **Pros:** Can use USI and the PCINT0 interrupt.